 After leaving the Army, Adrian worked for various national institutions, including the Cabinet War Rooms, the National Army Museum and the Imperial War Museum.
 By this time, he was beginning to experience the symptoms of Muscular Dystrophy – a progressive muscle-weakening disease.
 In 2013, ill health forced him to give up work.

-In the past three years, Adrian has become entirely dependent on a wheelchair.
+Adrian has become entirely dependent on a wheelchair.
 His limited mobility has put a strain on the family and left them increasingly restricted to the house.
 In 2019, Adrian and his wife Lucy applied to our charity for help purchasing a specialist standing wheelchair so that they could spend more time outdoors.
 The chair has transformed Adrian’s quality of life – enabling him to support and move his body for the first time in years.

 Lucy says: “The chair provides a form of physio, because it allows Adrian to stretch in a way he couldn’t otherwise.
 He can move himself between rooms, where before he was completely dependent on me.”